RebelGuy/chat-mate-client/README.md

 If developing in VSCode, may need to first open the project in IntelliJ to generate all required files.
 Install the `Extension Pack for Java` and `Gradle for Java` extensions and make sure the 1.8/Java 8 folder is set in the `org.eclipse.buildship.core.prefs` file under `java.home`.

+## File Encoding
+In order to allow characters such as `'§'`, Java files must be encoding using UTF8, and the Java VM must be told of this.
+- In the IntelliJ settings, set global and project encodings to UTF8
+- In the system environment variables, add `JAVA_TOOL_OPTIONS` with value `-Dfile.encoding=UTF8` (see [explanation](https://stackoverflow.com/questions/361975/setting-the-default-java-character-encoding))

+## Building
 To build the project, use `gradlew build`.

 Build output: `chat-mate-client/build/libs/*.jar`.